 - File a personal lawsuit against the at-fault driver

-How Can I Contact the Law Firm of Anidjar & Levine?
+How Can I Contact the Law Offices of Anidjar & Levine?

-At the Law Firm of Anidjar & Levine, we represent Miami, FL, car accident victims and their families.
-We can fight for the full value of your claim, helping you recover compensation from a PIP claim or a third-party liability claim.
-Call us today at 1- 800-747-3733 to schedule a free consultation to discuss your accident and injuries.
+Call us today at 1-800-747-3733 for a free consultation to discuss your accident and injuries.
 During your free consultation, you can learn more about personal injury laws and the potential benefits of hiring a car accident lawyer.
-Miami victims of car accidents do not have to fight their battle on their own.
+Miami victims of car accidents do not have to fight their battles on their own.